Sudan conflict drives 100,000 over border amid crumbling ceasefires

 Foreign countries have carried out their own evacuation effort, with an airlift from outside the capital and long road convoys to Port Sudan where ships have ferried them abroad.

 Most European countries have ended their evacuation efforts.
-Russia sid on Tuesday it had pulled out 200 of its citizens.
+Russia said on Tuesday it had pulled out 200 of its citizens.

 The army and RSF had shared power since a 2021 coup but had fallen out over the timeline for a transition to civilian rule and moves to merge the RSF into the regular military.

-The two had fought side by side to battle Sudan's uprising in Darfur from 2003 onwards in which more than 300,000 people died raising accusations of genocide.
+The two had fought side by side to battle an uprising in Darfur from 2003 onwards in which more than 300,000 people died, raising accusations of genocide.

-(Additional reporting by Nafisa Eltahir in Cairo, Emma Farge and Gabrielle Tétrault-Farber in Geneva, Duncan Miriri in Nairobi and Ayenat Mersie in Dollow, Somalia; Writing by Angus McDowall; Editing by Edmund Blair)
+(Additional reporting by Nafisa Eltahir in Cairo, Emma Farge and Gabrielle Tétrault-Farber in Geneva, Duncan Miriri in Nairobi and Ayenat Mersie in Dollow, Somalia; Writing by Angus McDowall; Editing by Edmund Blair and Mark Heinrich)

 ((angus.mcdowall@thomsonreuters.com; Reuters Messaging: angus.mcdowall.thomsonreuters.com@reuters.net))